cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 When we join **books** with **authors** we run into the issue that both relations contain an attribute named **author_id**.
 Since a relation cannot have more than one attribute with the same name, joining (or taking a cross product of) these two relations requires us to rename the attributes in some fashion, either by an explicit renaming operation prior to joining, or by prepending the original relation name as we did in our example.
 Because our join condition was equality on the **author_id** attributes, both the **books.author_id** and **authors.author_id** in the resulting relation always agree.
 This unnecessary redundancy can be removed using projection and renaming.

 In this special situation in which we wish to join specifically by equating the attributes with the same names in both relations, and subsequently remove the "duplicate" attributes, we can instead do a *natural join*.
-We can indicate a natural join using the join operator with no conditions [#]_ as follows:
+We can indicate a natural join using the join operator with no conditions [#]_:

 .. math::

     \text{books} \Join \text{authors}

-which yields the simplified relation:
+yields the simplified relation:

 .. table::
     :class: lined-table